eljoth/go-code-review/README.md

 # Schwarz IT Code Review Repository

+** IMPORTANT: We moved the repository to https://github.com/SchwarzIT/go-code-review, this repo will be archived soon **

 This repository is meant to be used in the onboarding process of Go developers applying to Schwarz IT.